seandavi/awesome-single-cell/README.md

 - [dropEst](https://github.com/hms-dbmi/dropEst) - [C++, R] - High-performance pipeline for initial analysis of droplet-based single-cell RNA-seq data (Drop-seq, inDrop, 10x and some others).
 Allows to estimate gene count matrix as well as diagnostic stats from fastq files with raw reads.
 Implements corrections for different noise sources.
 - [dropSeqPipe](https://github.com/Hoohm/dropSeqPipe) - [python, R, snakemake] - An automatic data handling pipeline for drop-seq/scrb-seq data.
 It runs from raw fastq.gz data until the final count matrix with QC plots along the way.
 - [ffq](https://github.com/pachterlab/ffq) - [python] - Fetch run and metadata information for single-cell genomics datasets.
+- [gget](https://github.com/pachterlab/gget) - [Python] - `gget` is a free, open-source command-line tool and Python package that enables efficient querying of genomic databases. `gget`  consists of a collection of separate but interoperable modules, each designed to facilitate one type of database querying in a single line of code.
 - [immunarch](https://github.com/immunomind/immunarch) - [R] - R Package for Fast and Painless Exploration of Single-cell and Bulk T-cell/Antibody Immune Repertoires
 - [MetaNeighbor](github.com/maggiecrow/MetaNeighbor) - [R] - [MetaNeighbor: a method to rapidly assess cell type identity using both functional and random gene sets](https://doi.org/10.1101/150524)
 - [sasc](https://github.com/sciccolella/sasc) - [C] - sasc stands for Simulated Annealing Single-Cell, an algorithm for performing phylogenetic analysis of single-cell cancer samples.
 Manuscript [here](https://www.biorxiv.org/content/early/2018/02/20/268243).